juangamella/ut-lvce-paper/README.md

 If you're interested in using the algorithms described in the paper in your own work, they are available as a separate and well-documented python package called `utlvce`.
 You can find more information on its own repository at [github.com/juangamella/ut-lvce](https://github.com/juangamella/ut-lvce).

+This repository contains only the code to reproduce the results from the paper.

 ## Installing Dependencies

 We ran our experiments using `python=3.7.1` and `R=3.6.0`.
 The required R packages can be found in [`R_requirements.txt`](R_requirements.txt).
 The Python dependencies live in [`requirements.txt`](requirements.txt).